Wake County Convenience Center

 Biannual Curbside Bulk Item Pick-Up

 The Public Works Department sponsors a bulk item pick-up twice each year, once in the fall and once in the spring.
 This service is free to all Morrisville residents currently receiving curbside residential solid waste services.

-The Town's 2018 Fall bulk item pick-up is set for October 29th through November 2nd, 2018.
+The Town's 2019 Spring bulk item pick-up is set for March 11-15, 2019.
 During that special designated week, residents receiving residential curbside solid waste services may leave a total of five (5) acceptable bulk items curbside on their regular trash/recycling curbside pick-up day.
 All bulk items presented for pick-up must be curbside and ready for pick-up no later than 7:00 a.m.
 Please see below the updated lists of acceptable and unacceptable bulk items:

 Examples of acceptable items (all must weigh under 100 pounds) are:

 - Area rugs

 - Chairs, tables, sofas, and other furniture

 - Empty paint and pesticide containers (all containers must be visibly empty)

 - Grills - without propane tanks